Evinrude - E-TEC 150 HP

-Available in either blue or white, this popular model offers all the advantages of the largest engines in the product lineup.
+Available in either graphite or white, this popular model offers all the advantages of the largest engines in the product lineup.

 The mission of the Evinrude E-TEC 150 is to provide a 2-stroke engine, and the resulting fuel savings, while still adding many features that boaters are coming to expect from today's technology.

 Coming up with distinguishing features for any of the Evinrude E-TEC models is fairly easy as they offer some distinct advantages not found in their 4 -stroke counterparts.
 These are features such as…

 •No dealer scheduled maintenance--For three years or 300 hours, whichever comes first, there is no scheduled maintenance.
 For some recreational boaters that can take up to five years.

 •No break-in required--The computer controlled engine knows how many hours are on it, and automatically doubles the oil distribution to the cylinders for the break-in period.
 Once an appropriate amount of hours have been put on the engine, the oil distribution reverts to normal levels.
 The consumer takes no action.

 • No crankcase oil to change--The days of mixing oil and fuel and two-stroke engines are long gone.
 And with Evinrude E-TEC -- no oil changes at all.
 Just fill an oil tank and let the engine distribute it, and combust it, as needed.

 •Auto winterization--The engine fogs itself automatically in minutes with no trip to the dealer.
 Boaters in the northern latitudes will especially appreciate this as they can winterize their engines and still be able to take advantage of a winter warm spell and get out on the water again, and then just as easily re-winterize the engine.